masonm6137/mas/_posts/2018-12-21-flag-project.md

 -   What questions, strategies, help from peers or teacher, or thinking got you to this point? _then delete this instruction_

-The big problem I ran into when I was working onn the flag was the rotating function
+The big problem I ran into when I was working on the flag was the rotating function and how it was working fine by itself but wasn't working when I was use the function with the rest of the program.
+It took messing around with the program to figure out that the positioning of a function can determine whether or not it will be used in the entire program.

 ## Explain your code.